jhony-24/vue-async-call/README.md

 ````

 ### Typescript
-Define just an interface and you pass it as an generic type.
+Define just an interface or type and you pass it
+as a generic type.

 ```typescript
 interface User {